Shagon1k/AHurynovich-CV/README.md

 ## Additional info
 - [Config README](/config/README.md) - general configuration setup;
-- [Client README](/src/client/README.md) - major source of truth for CSR approach, also used for SSR approach;
+- [Client README](/src/client/README.md) - major source of truth for Static CSR approach, also used for SSR approach;
 - [Common README](/src/common/README.md) - application common staff (services, utils) which could be used both on Client and Server;
 - [Server README](/src/server/README.md) - server main folder, used only for SSR approach;